Nina Foch: 1951–1980: Critical recognition

 In 1951, Foch appeared with Gene Kelly in the musical An American in Paris, which was awarded the Best Picture Oscar that year.
 Foch also appeared in Scaramouche (1952) as Marie Antoinette.
-She returned to theater in 1955, appearing in a Off-Broadway production of Measure for Measure, followed by The Taming of the Shrew.
+She returned to theater in 1955, appearing in an Off-Broadway production of Measure for Measure, followed by The Taming of the Shrew.
 Next, Foch starred in Cecil B. DeMille's The Ten Commandments (1956) as Bithiah, the pharaoh's daughter, who finds the infant Moses in the bulrushes, adopts him as her son, and joins him and the Hebrews in their exodus from Egypt.
 In 1957, Foch was honored by the Maryland State Council of the American Jewish Congress with a special award for her performance in The Ten Commandments.